• Skip to primary navigation

 Gallo Pinto is Costa Rica’s signature rice and beans dish, usually enjoyed for breakfast but loved at any time of day.
 It’s made by mixing cooked rice 🍚 with beans, a simple sofrito 🧅, and fresh herbs 🌿—and depending on the region or even the household, you’ll find it prepared a little differently each time.

 It’s also a big part of Nicaraguan culture (we’re neighboring countries and share a lot of similarities), and yes, we also share Gallo Pinto.
 Actually, to the point where—believe it or not—Ticos and Nicas argue about who came up with the “brilliant” idea of mixing rice and beans together (yes, I’m being sarcastic).
-We’re not getting into that debate here for two reasons.
-Number one: I believe food should unite us as the Centroamerican brothers and sisters we are, not separate us.
-And number two: I’m not a historian, so I don’t have the “knowledge” to argue who created it first.

 What I do know is that Gallo Pinto is delicious—both the Nica and the Tico version.
 And today, I’m going to show you my version.
 Because even in my own family, you’ll find differences.
 My sister seasons the beans first; I season the rice first.
 In Guanacaste, people eat Gallo Pinto crispy (tostado).
 In San José (the capital, where I’m from), we eat it a little bit wetter (mojado).
 And you know what?
 All versions are amazing!